FortressAI/safeAI/docs/KnowledgeGraph_Implementation_Guide.md

 ## Overview

-This comprehensive guide details how to implement, interact with, and maintain Knowledge Graphs (KGs) in the SafeAI Platform.
-It covers all necessary Cypher queries, security features, and best practices.
+This guide details how to interact with the SafeAI Platform's Knowledge Graph using Neo4j's Cypher query language.
+The platform provides a secure, blockchain-enabled graph database for AI agent interactions and knowledge management.

 ## Table of Contents